Are INFJs more prone to depression?

 This process will go on and on until we come out with a perfect solution.

 If we can’t figure out a perfect solution, this Ni-Ti loop will go on forever.
-We will try to solve the problem in our heads over and over again till we are stuck in this endless loop of thoughts.
+We will try to solve the problem in our heads over and over again until we are stuck in this endless loop of thoughts.

 We can’t get out of this Ni-Ti loop just by ruminating more because even if we analyze the situation to death, there will be no solution.
 Our INFJ minds might also create an internal war.
 Ti function blames Ni function for not coming up with the perfect solution.
 Ni function blames Ti function for being too critical.
 And this downward spiral will lead us to depression.